ncbi/vadr/documentation/advbuild.md

 To download 500 randomly chosen RSV sequences of length 14460 or
 greater:

-1. go to the NCBI virus RSV list page you reached in step 1
+1. go to the [NCBI Virus RSV list page](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=Human%20orthopneumovirus,%20taxid:11250) you reached in step 1

-2. use the "Sequence Length" filter to set a minimum of 14460 and then click the "Download" button
+2. use the "Sequence Length" filter to set a minimum of 14460 and then click the "Download" button near the top left of the page

 3. select "Nucleotide" under "Sequence data (FASTA format)"